-The Authority's Investment Policy Statement ("IPS") does not set prescribed guidelines for investing related credit risk, interest risk, or custodial credit risk, but does address concentration of credit risk by setting a target allocation of resources between cash (30%) and fixed income investments (70%) using Barclays Aggregate Bonds as the benchmark.
+The Authority's Investment Policy Statement ("IPS") addresses concentration of credit risk by setting a target allocation of resources between cash (30%) and fixed income investments (70%) using Barclays Aggregate Bonds as the benchmark.
+Additionally, the IPS sets certain minimum rating requirements and maximum maturity thresholds to address credit risk and interest risk.
+The Authority's IPS also stipulates guidelines to be used in the selection of broker/dealers in order to mitigate exposure to custodial credit risk.